jenkinsci/jenkins/CONTRIBUTING.md

 In case you are using IntelliJ, please adjust the default setting in respect to whitespace fixes on save.
 The setting can be found in Settings -> Editor -> General -> On Save -> Remove trailing spaces on: `Modified lines`

-This will prevent adding noise to the changelog because of unrelated whitespace changes.
+This will help minimize the diff, which makes reviewing PRs easier.

 ## Copyright